 24. Bishan-Ang Mo Kio Park

 We think all Bishan and Ang Mo Kio residents can agree that the park gets a gorgeous orange tint come sunrise or sunset in Singapore.
 There are also a couple of dog runs so your furry friend can have some fun while you enjoy the scenic greenery.
-Alternatively, have a picnic with the fam at the open lawn or one of the grassy banks by the river.
+Alternatively, have a picnic with the fam on the open lawn or one of the grassy banks by the river.

-Bishan-Ang Mo Kio Park, along Bishan Road and Ang Mo Kio Ave 1
+Bishan-Ang Mo Kio Park, along Bishan Road and Ang Mo Kio Avenue 1

 And that’s our list of amazing sunrise and sunset scenes in Singapore.
 Happy exploring!